 Before we start, let’s all sit back and take stock of where our species really is at the moment.
 Read and Watch.
-I really have nothing else to add than this: Taiwan Grandpa Catches ‘Em All Playing Pokemon Go On 15 Phones
+I really have nothing else to add other than this: Taiwan Grandpa Catches ‘Em All Playing Pokemon Go On 15 Phones

-Back in the relatively normal (compared to the above at least) world of financial markets, volatility and angst refuses to go away.
+Back in the relatively normal (compared to the above at least) world of financial markets, volatility and angst refuse to go away.
 First, as I cautioned last week, the crypto space got obliterated (again).
 This is taking a dirt nap far quicker than I thought and I continue to urge people to stay from it.
 As Yogi Berra said: “it’s déjà-vu all over again”.